Krakenar/Krakenar/backend/README.md

 - `PASSWORDS_PBKDF2_ITERATIONS`: the hashing iterations for PBKDF2 passwords.
 Defaults to 600000.
 - `PASSWORDS_PBKDF2_SALT_LENGTH`: the salt length (in bytes) for PBKDF2 passwords.
 Defaults to 32 (256 bits).
 - `SQLCONNSTR_Krakenar`: the Microsoft SQL Server connection string.
-- `SWAGGER_ENABLED`: a boolean value indicating whether or not to enable Swagger UI.
-Should not be enabled in Production environment for security purposes.
-Defaults to `false`.